 Who are you going with?
 Will there be kiddos?
 How young?
 Senior folks?
 A large diverse group?
 Just you and your partner?
 What do those people enjoy?
 Your trip will be amazing no matter what you do, so focus on the things that will make the people in your party really happy.
 Don’t plan to do everything.
 Prioritize your interests and focus on achieving those goals.
 A trip with some little princesses may need to include a princess makeover and dinner in the castle.
 A trip with your parents may need to include sometime walking around Disney Springs and plenty of relaxing downtime.
 A trip with some Star Wars fans may need to include 4 days in Galaxy’s Edge.

-My group for 2020 consists of 5 adults (including one married couple) in their 30s.
+My group for 2020 consists of 6 adults (including two couples) in their 30s.
 Four of us are big Star Wars fans.
 Most of us are interested in being somewhat economical.
+We’ve all been to Disney World before (some of us very recently).

 Our goals are to: